Advertisement

 4.8

 In the mid 2000s, the late George Bahto, who had extensively researched the works of legendary architect C.B.
-Macdonald, partnered with designer Gil Hanse to remodel Sleepy Hollow Country Club, which consisted of 11 Macdonald-designed holes and seven added in 1927 by A.W.
+Macdonald, partnered with Gil Hanse and partner Jim Wagner to remodel Sleepy Hollow Country Club, which consisted of 11 Macdonald-designed holes and seven added in 1927 by A.W.
 Tillinghast.
-The pair persuaded the club to allow them to rebuilt the entire 18 in Macdonald’s style, reasoning that Tillinghast was well represented elsewhere in Westchester County (Winged Foot, Quaker Ridge and others) but Macdonald was not.
-The rebuild was done in stages, completed well after Bahto’s death in 2014.
-Thanks to Hanse, Sleepy Hollow now features some Macdonald “template holes,” Eden, Knoll, Leven and Road holes that weren’t even part of Macdonald’s original design.
-Sleepy Hollow will host the 2023 U.S. Mid-Amateur.
+The pair persuaded the club to allow them to rebuild the entire 18 in Macdonald’s style, reasoning that Tillinghast was well represented elsewhere in Westchester County (Winged Foot, Quaker Ridge and others), but Macdonald was not.
+The construction was done in stages, completed well after Bahto’s death in 2014.
+Thanks to Hanse, Sleepy Hollow now features some of Macdonald's “ideal holes" like the Eden, Knoll, Leven and Road holes that weren’t even part of his original design.
+And it has steadily climbed in our rankings the past few editions.
+Sleepy Hollow hosted the 2023 U.S. Mid-Amateur.

 View Course